-After you find out what success looks like, ask further probing questions to better understand the client, their business, and any constraints on solving their business problem.
+After you find out what success looks like, ask further probing questions to better understand the client, their business, and any constraints on solving the case.

-Asking these types of questions up front will give you a better context for solving the client’s problem and make it more likely that you will solve the case.
+Asking these types of questions up front will give you a better context for solving the client’s problem and make it more likely that you will solve the case interview.

-You’ll need a framework to make sure your analysis covers all key aspects of the business problem.
+You’ll need a framework to make sure your analysis covers all key aspects of the consulting case.

-You can use one of the many standard business frameworks that we discuss on this page, but top interviewees develop their own framework for analyzing the case.
+You can use one of the many standard Case Interview Frameworks we’ve outlined, but top interviewees develop their own framework for analyzing the case interview question.